VIDEO GAME DESIGN

 From our research, I defined our personas to represent our primary target audience, inspired by a DF person, Casandra, and secondary target, investors and businesspersons.

-These videos are designed for children with cortical visual impairment, using reduced visual complexity to present familiar stories and songs.
+These videos are designed for children with visual impairments, using reduced visual complexity to present familiar stories and songs.
 I noticed many of them use a colored border to highlight text and increase legibility, something I kept in mind when designing the UI later in the process.

 After analyzing user research, I found that DeafBlind people...